hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

         ./teardownFabric.sh

 > Please note: The development environment created will include a `PeerAdmin` identity including the cryptographic material necessary for deploying business networks.
-This identity has no enrollment secret.
-Any enrollment secret supplied when deploying a business network will be accepted.

 ## Script details